HaxeFoundation/HaxeManual/content/12-target-details.md

 On Linux, it is recommended that you use the system package manager to install the compilers.

 On Windows, Microsoft Visual Studio is recommended.
-On Windows, you can also use `gcc`-based compilers.
-A minimal distribution is included in a Haxelib library, and can be installed with `haxelib install minimingw`.
+You can also use `gcc`-based compilers.

 ##### Cross Compilers